 SCED 622.
 Individual Studies.
 (1-4).
 (Maximum 8).
-Qualified graduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
+Qualified graduate students outline and spend a minimum of 25 clock hours per guarter hour on a problem.
 Two copies of a well-written paper must be filed with the instructor before credit is given.
 Does not satisfy the 500 level requirement unless the student is in full-time residence at UNC during the quarter the course is taken.
 SCED 671.
 Science Curriculum in the Elementary School.
 (3).
 Elementary science programs organized by science educators are evaluated in terms of basic criteria.
-From the above analysis and a review of research, curricula are planned to satisfy certainrequirements.
-This includes a statement of the student's philosophy, objectives, types of learning activities and generalizations which coordinate elementary science with secondary.
+From the above analysis and a review of research, curricula are planned to satisfy certain requirements.
+This includes a statement of the student's philosophy, objectives, types of learning activities and generalizations which coordinate elementary science with secondary

 SCED 672.
 Science Curriculum in the Secondary School.
 (3).
 Secondary science programs organized by science educators are evaluated in terms of basic criteria.
 From the above analysis and review of research, K-12 curricula with emphasis on the secondary program are planned to satisfy certain requirements.
 This includes a statement of the student's philosophy, objectives, types of learning activities and generalizations which coordinate secondary science with elementary.

 SCED 673.
 Seminar in Science Education Research.
 (3).
 This course is designed to develop an acquaintance with research in science education.
 The type of problems, quality and areas explored are a major function of this course.
 Some time is devoted to acquainting the student with library resources available, and a review of English Style Form used in preparation of research reports.
 Science teachers at all levels may explore research to help determine a problem for their own work and/or to become familiar with research that has been done.
 Open only to science education majors and minors.
 SCED 674.
 Instructional Problems in Teaching Science.
 (3).
 The study of instructional problems in teaching science in the elementary and secondary schools.
 The instructional problems may include problems relating to the pupils' ability in mathematics, reading and problem solving ability to problems in laboratory, evaluation, demonstration, vocabulary, and provision for the better student.

 SCED 675.
-Development of Scientific procedures incident to the organization of classroom techniques which will develop critical thinking and the scientific abilities of the student.
-Procedures for evaluation are considered fundamental.

-SCED 675.
 Development of Scientific Inquiry Abilities of Children Through Science.
 (4).
-The course emphasizes a need for the knowledge of the research in the field of scientific inquiry, the psychological and elements involved in problem solving, the
+The course emphasizes a need for the knowledge of the research in the field of scientific inquiry, the psychological elements involved in problem solving, the procedures incident to the organization of classroom techniques which will develop critical thinking and the scientific abilities of the student.
+Procedures for evaluation are considered fundamental.